ns-fsdev/project02/Readme.md

 ### Ideas for Improvement
     > add more content
-> work on styling for searchbox , select dropdown
+    > work on styling for searchbox and select dropdown

-[ End ]
+[End]